-Another big 2020 movie's been pushed back, and we're worried we'll keep saying that — because wow we could use some escapism.
+The latest big 2020 movie to lose its original release date, Black Widow, now has a new date — which has tons of ramifications for Marvel's box office calendar.
 And while the year's already had some gems like Harley Quinn: Birds of Prey and Portrait of a Lady on Fire, we're already seeing big postponements related to coronavirus concerns, including Fast & Furious 9.

 Antlers (release TBA)

 Black Widow (Nov.
 6)

 The Lovebirds (release TBA)

 The New Mutants (release TBA)

 No Time To Die (moved to Nov.
 2020)